ncp-ph/odk-users-manual/docs/try-odk-collect.md

             - Go to the End .
 Here you will see the Send option.
             - Select Send.
         - The submission goes to Ready to Send and then to Sent.
 Now you will see that submission in Sent.
 It is now possible to still edit forms that have been Sent.
-- Step 5 That is the end !
+- Step 7 That is the end !
 Exit ODK Collect
-Exit ODK Collect as you would any other App
+Exit ODK Collect the way you you would any other App.
-It is important to do this so that ODK Collect is not accessible by anyone your device is left unattended
+It is important to do this so that ODK Collect is not accessible by anyone your device is left unattended.